crownstone/crownstone-home-assistant/README.md

 The default communication method to switch and dim Crownstones, is the cloud.
 Using a cloud, it can take 1-3 seconds before a crownstone switches.
 However, we added support for the Crownstone USB in Home Assistant.
 Plug the USB in and start Home Assistant, it should automatically start switching using the USB.
 Since the latencies are so low using the USB, switching and dimming will be instant!

+### Crownstone ability updates

+Currently, the Crownstone integration supports updating a Crownstone's ability during runtime.
+Once changed in the app, Home Assistant will reload your config entry, and re-initialize all your Crownstone entities.

 ## Presence sensor

 The unique selling point of Crownstone, the presence on room level, is also available in Home Assistant!